ssyarlag/election-blog/content/post/2024-10-26-week-8-shocks/index.md

 -   State Polls from FiveThirtyEight poll averages and preprocessing

-Data sources for state and county-level turnout and Supreme Court cases are unknown, but were generously provided by the GOV 1372 course staff.
+Data sources for state and county-level turnout, protests, and Supreme Court cases are unknown, but were generously provided by the GOV 1372 course staff.
 However, I append the Supreme Court data with a metric of how the Supreme Court's leaninted over time with data from Axios (Rubin, April.
 2023.
 “Supreme Court Ideology Continues to Lean Conservative, New Data Shows.”
 Axios.
 July 3, 2023. https://www.axios.com/2023/07/03/supreme-court-justices-political-ideology-chart.
 )